-When making the ginger & turmeric shots, I of course could not throw away the fiber rich pulp my fabulous juicer was producing in the process and since I love ginger & chocolate biscuits I had to make a bunch of those !!
-I just went for a classic oat biscuit recipe adding the ginger and dipping the biscuits in my favourite melted dark chocolate.
+When making the ginger & turmeric shots, I of course could not throw away the beautifully coloured and fragrant pulp my fabulous juicer was producing and since I love chocolate & ginger biscuits I had to make a bunch of those !!
+I just went for a classic oat biscuit recipe adding the ginger pulp and after baking I dipped the crunchy biscuits in my favourite melted dark chocolate.
 A pinch of sea salt and ground cardamom here and there made them even more tasty.

 From a nutrition perspective these biscuits are definitely a healthy but absolutely delicious treat.
 They are rich in fibre, vitamins, minerals and are made without sugar, just dates and dried apples to add the right amount of sweetness.
 The perfect match for your afternoon green or fresh ginger tea, which you can easily make with a dash of ginger juice.
 Just make sure you really stop what you are doing and enjoy every bite of these little flavour sensations.

 50g ground tigernut or almond flour

 50g ginger & turmeric pulp or 30g freshly grated ginger – my favourite is just ginger -fresh or pulp